sketh444/Interactive-Lab-Hub/Lab 4/README.md

 Design 4:
 ![design4](https://user-images.githubusercontent.com/73661058/137840601-42f0c0d1-3112-4a2e-aeb6-6453237c2330.jpg)
+We were exploring the right look and feel for a gamified interactive learning device, and we chose the look of an owl teacher!(a.k.a.
+Pierre the Owl) It raised question around the layouts of the owl, speaker, display, and the touch panels.
+We will need a physical prototype to configure the size and layouts.

 Design 5:
 ![design5](https://user-images.githubusercontent.com/73661058/137840625-4b0dce35-1038-4fa4-be8c-d29e8f0a8baf.jpg)
+In this sketch we expanded the idea to use combbined playboards(instead of 10 panels) for each player.
+It raised questions about how to connect each words on the same board separately to each touch sensor outlet for each player.
+Physical prototyping for the board & cord placement, and exploring the conductive matertials would be important.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

 We decided to prototype design 4.

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+We are designing a gamified interactive language learning device.
+The device will speak in French and two players can compete to choose the corresponding English word faster, by touching panels with letters on them.
+We are using Pierre the Owl as our mascot to highlight the gamification feeling and foster the user engagement.
+He will be standing on the device, facing the users.
+A speaker to play French words/sentences and a display to show the score are needed to be placed near him.
+Since this device need the Pi, a display panel, the speaker, the touch sensor with 10 alligator clips, we decided to build a box casing around them to make the look neater.
+Players are expected to touch one of the five panels as fast as possible once the French word is played.
+So each panel has to be big enough for the user to comfortable touch them in fast motion, and the words on them should be big enough to be readable from an arm-length away.
+To incorporate two levels of the game, we designed the word panels to be reversible(the flipped side can be used for a different level).
+Panels should be made in materials easily filppable and have obvious two sides(it cannot be cylinder like a Twizzler).

 Build a cardbord prototype of your design.